Loyer scores 16 points, Michigan State rolls without Winston

 RELAUNCH

-Freshman Rocket Watts returned to the court for Izzo after missing four games with a leg injury.
-He scored nine points in 12 minutes.
+MSU Freshman Rocket Watts returned to the court after missing four games with a leg injury.
+He scored nine points in 12 minutes and added five assists, and also played some point guard minutes after just practicing twice in the past few weeks.

+“It felt real good to get back playing with my brothers,” Watts said.

 UP NEXT